Aliases for RYR1 Gene

 GeneCards Summary for RYR1 Gene

-RYR1 (Ryanodine Receptor 1 (Skeletal)) is a Protein Coding gene.
-Diseases associated with RYR1 include malignant hyperthermia and central core disease.
-Among its related pathways are Activation of cAMP-Dependent PKA and CREB Pathway.
-GO annotations related to this gene include calcium ion binding and calmodulin binding.
-An important paralog of this gene is RYR3.
+RYR1 (Ryanodine Receptor 1) is a Protein Coding gene.
+Diseases associated with RYR1 include Malignant Hyperthermia 1 and Minicore Myopathy With External Ophthalmoplegia.
+Among its related pathways are Succinylcholine Pathway, Pharmacokinetics/Pharmacodynamics and Signal transduction_PKA signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calmodulin binding.
+An important paralog of this gene is RYR2.

-Calcium channel that mediates the release of Ca(2+) from the sarcoplasmic reticulum into the cytoplasm and thereby plays a key role in triggering muscle contraction following depolarization of T-tubules.
-Repeated very high-level exercise increases the open probability of the channel and leads to Ca(2+) leaking into the cytoplasm.
+Calcium channel that mediates the release of Ca(2+) from the sarcoplasmic reticulum into the cytoplasm and thereby plays a key role in triggering muscle contraction following depolarization of T-tubules (PubMed:11741831, PubMed:16163667).
+Repeated very high-level exercise increases the open probability of the channel and leads to Ca(2+) leaking into the cytoplasm (PubMed:18268335).
 Can also mediate the release of Ca(2+) from intracellular stores in neurons, and may thereby promote prolonged Ca(2+) signaling in the brain.
 Required for normal embryonic development of muscle fibers and skeletal muscle.
 Required for normal heart morphogenesis, skin development and ossification during embryogenesis (By similarity).